 Good faith efforts are those that, given all relevant circumstances, a bidder actively and aggressively seeking to meet the SBE goal would make.
 The bidder must show that it took all necessary and reasonable steps to achieve an SBE goal or other requirement of this part, which, by their scope, intensity, and appropriateness to the objective, could reasonably be expected to obtain sufficient SBE participation, even if they were not fully successful.
 Only those efforts made prior to Bid opening will be considered for evaluation of good faith efforts.
 Each bidder is strongly encouraged to attend the pre-bid meeting listed by the District in the invitation to bid.
-The meeting is intended to cover the SBE program requirements for the Contract, to inform SBEs of subcontractors.
+The meeting is intended to cover the SBE program requirements for the Contract, to inform SBEs of subcontracting opportunities, and to provide an opportunity for bidders to meet and/or solicit subcontractors.
 Regardless of whether a bidder attends the meeting, the bidder assumes responsibility for being informed and complying with the SBE requirements.